Two Red Roses

 Two Red Roses (Zwei rote Rosen) is a 1928 German silent film directed by Robert Land and starring Liane Haid, Alexander Murski, and Harry Halm.
-The film was released in England by First National Pathé.
+The film was released in a sound version in England by First National Pathé.
+While the sound version has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.

 The film's art direction was by Andrej Andrejew.